docsteveharris/collab-norad/readme-paper-norad.md

 	- missing n_days_fb hence can't calculate cumulative fluid balanceurr
 	- error (y) in pmh_bblocker (corrected by hand)
     - missing mortality outcomes for 11% ?which hospitals

-# Analysis and data management approach

-Ordered list of steps (as per an imaginary make file)

-Data input and cleaning

-- manually convert dates in excel to dd-mm-ccyy
-- save datasheet as tab separated since there are , and ; in the text
-- load.R - just load appropriate file
-- clean.R (which calls load.R); produces cleaned.Rdata

-Data inspection

-- table1_all.R
-- table1_byHospital.R

 # Issues